mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 23 December 2025

-- The average temperature today is 6.56˚C,
+- The average temperature today is 6.96˚C,
-- With highs of 6.75˚C and lows of 6.03˚C,
+- With highs of 7.2˚C and lows of 6.5˚C,
-- It may feel like 3.46˚C with haze
+- It may feel like 3.73˚C with overcast clouds
-- The wind speed is 4.63m/s and visibility is 4000m
+- The wind speed is 5.14m/s and visibility is 8000m
-- The pressure is 1017hPa and humidity is 90%
+- The pressure is 1018hPa and humidity is 86%
 - The sun will rise at 08:14 and set at 16:00

 <!-- weather_marker ends -->